-Accounts receivable decreased principally due to the decreased level of sales during the three months ended September 30, 2022, as compared with the sales during the period leading up to June 30, 2022.
+Accounts receivable decreased principally due to the decreased level of sales on credit during the three months ended December 31, 2022, as compared with the sales during the period leading up to June 30, 2022.
 From time to time, we have offered extended Traditional segment customer payment terms beyond 90 days to certain credit-worthy customers.
 Because of the ongoing impact of the pandemic on the global economy, the extension of these terms may not immediately increase liquidity as a result of ongoing current-period sales, which we expect may continue to be pressured due to the effects of the ongoing pandemic.
 In addition, we believe our competitors and other vendors in the wholesale jewelry industry have expanded their use of extended payment terms and, in aggregate, we believe that, through our use of extended payment terms, we provide a competitive response in our market during the current global economic environment.
 We believe that we are unable to estimate the impact of these actions on our net sales, but we believe that if we ceased providing extended payment terms, we would be at a competitive disadvantage for some Traditional segment customers in the marketplace during this economic period and that our net sales and profits would likely be adversely impacted.

-We manufactured approximately \$2.83 million and \$2.43 million in loose jewels and \$4.97 million and \$4.43 million in finished jewelry, which includes the cost of the loose jewels and the purchase of precious metals and labor in connection with jewelry production, during the three months ended September 30, 2022 and 2021, respectively.
+We manufactured approximately \$8.77 million in finished jewelry and \$4.89 million in loose jewels, which includes the cost of the loose jewels and the purchase of precious metals and labor in connection with jewelry production, during the six months ended December 31, 2022.
 We expect our purchases of precious metals and labor to increase as we increase our finished jewelry business.
 In addition, the price of gold has fluctuated significantly over the past decade, resulting in higher retail price points for gold jewelry.
 Because the market prices of gold and other precious metals are beyond our control, upward price trends could have a negative impact on our operating cash flow as we manufacture finished jewelry.

 Historically, our raw material inventories of SiC crystals had been purchased under exclusive supply agreements with a limited number of suppliers.
 Because the supply agreements restricted the sale of these crystals exclusively to us, the suppliers negotiated minimum purchase commitments with us that, when combined with reduced sales levels during prior periods in which the purchase commitments were in effect, have resulted in levels of inventories that are higher than we might otherwise maintain.
-As of September 30, 2022 and June 30, 2022, \$24.48 million and \$22.49 million of our inventories were classified as long-term assets.
-Loose jewel sales and finished jewelry that we manufacture will utilize both the finished goods loose jewels currently onhand and, as we deplete certain shapes and sizes, our on-hand raw material SiC crystals of \$1.99 million and new raw material that we purchase pursuant to the Supply Agreement.
+As of December 31, 2022 and June 30, 2022, \$21.90 million and \$22.49 million of our inventories were classified as long-term assets.
+Loose jewel sales and finished jewelry that we manufacture will utilize both the finished goods loose jewels currently on-hand and, as we deplete certain shapes and sizes, our on-hand raw material SiC crystals of \$1.46 million and new raw material that we purchase pursuant to the Supply Agreement.